neo-project/docs/docs/en-us/node/cli/cli.md

 # CLI Command Reference

-Open the command line, navigate to the directory where NEO-CLI is located, and enter the following code to start the command line wallet (i.e. the NEO node).
+Open the command line, navigate to the directory where Neo-CLI is located, and enter the following code to start the command line wallet (i.e. the NEO node).

 `dotnet neo-cli.dll`